OBJECTIVE

 Ahead of time- set up grinder beforehand, make sure students wash hands before they enter the classroom, and set up one table for eating (plates and napkins).

 Introduction: Beinvendios a La Tortilleria!
 Welcome to the tortilla factory!
 Here we shell, grind, mix, press and cook tortillas, just like in the story we read.
-We also make salsa to eat with our tortillas.
+We will also make salsa to eat with our tortillas.
 Today you will get a chance to move through all the stations.
 To be safe in this factory, you must be calm, move slowly, and help your co-workers.
 You must move to the next station when the bell rings.
 We will be tasting at the end, but not before.

 - Introduce to the difference between dried corn and masa